bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

   |h3| Forward and Reverse KL Divergence |h3e|

-  One thing to note aboute KL divergence is that it's not symmetric, that is, :math:`D_{KL}(P||Q) \neq D_{K}(Q||P)`.
+  One thing to note about KL divergence is that it's not symmetric, that is, :math:`D_{KL}(P||Q) \neq D_{K}(Q||P)`.
 The former is called forward KL divergence, while the latter is called reverse KL divergence.
 Let's start by looking at forward KL.
 Taking a closer look at equation 5, we can see that when :math:`P`